webdigga/slot-picks/src/articles/end-back-pain.md

    This causes inevitable aches, pains and stiffness
 3. ## Use Ice (Not Heat)

    Ice is by far the best way to ease back pain.
 My tip, use ice whenever you’re feeling achy or painful, such as at the end of a very busy day.
-Apply an ice pack for 10mins or so, little but very often (every hour).\
+Apply an ice pack for 10 mins or so, little but very often (every hour).\
-   And when to use heat - my tip would be to apply a hot water bottle on a morning when your back is likely to be feeling mor stiff than painful.
+   And when to use heat - my tip would be to apply a hot water bottle on a morning when your back is likely to be feeling more stiff than painful.
 Again, 10 minutes should do it.
 4. ## Avoid sitting Crossed Legged

    Your spine isn’t designed to twist or turn.
-And sitting in a cross-legged pstion is doing just that.
-Your joints are twisted, muscles stretched and in this position your spine/lower back s weak and you’re vulnerable to injury.\
+And sitting in a cross-legged position is doing just that.
+Your joints are twisted, muscles stretched and in this position your spine/lower back is weak and you’re vulnerable to injury.\
    Spending an excess time in this position will catch up on you - usually aged 40 -60 years.
 5. ## Sleep with a Pillow between Your Knees